yoshihikosuzuki/CentromereAssembly/README.md

 ### datander

-Datander has been developed by Gene Myers as a program in his module named [DAMASKER](https://github.com/yoshihikosuzuki/DAMASKER).
+Datander has been developed by Dr. Gene Myers as a program in his module named [DAMASKER](https://github.com/yoshihikosuzuki/DAMASKER).